amardeepmsingh/bronze/_texts/georgia_douglas_johnson_bronze_1922.md

 ## TO EMILIE BIGELOW HAPGOOD — PHILANTHROPIST

 - Far from the seried ranks you sway,
--        Firm in your own believing
+- {:.indent-3}Firm in your own believing
 - In that frail brotherhood, who stray
--        Sore anguishing, sore grieving.
+- {:.indent-3}Sore anguishing, sore grieving.
 - Such hands as yours, adown the years
--        Enchain a faith unbroken,
+- {:.indent-3}Enchain a faith unbroken,
 - They stay the dreary waste of tears,
--        And lift to Hope a token!
+- {:.indent-3}And lift to Hope a token!

 ---